meowgorithm/babycron/README.md

 ENTRYPOINT [ "babycron", "*/1 * * * *", "sh path/to/script.sh" ]
 ```

-All output and errors are sent to stdout, so they'll appear in your Docker logs.
+Output and errors are sent to stdout, so they'll appear in your Docker logs.

 ## Installation